 We clean wastewater to a very high standard, meeting increasingly stringent environmental consents to protect and enhance nature and biodiversity in the North West.
-We have a long coastline and 34 designated bathing waters in our region that we help to look after.
+We have a long region that we help to look after. groups such as The Rivers Trust.